Bulk viscosity from Urca processes: $npe\mu$ matter in the neutrino-transparent regime: Conclusions

 Another way in which this computation adds to earlier treatments is the proper inclusion of muonic weak-equilibrium reactions in the bulk viscosity.
 As in Ref.~\cite{Alford2021c}, we analyze the relative rates of electronic and muonic Urca processes as well as the rates of pure leptonic processes, which is the muon decay in this case.
 The muon decay rates are found to be smaller than the Urca process rates almost in the whole temperature-density range, therefore, the bulk viscosity of $npe\mu$ matter can be computed neglecting the muon decay process.
-Thus, the bulk viscosity arises from two independent equilibration channels (\ie, electronic and muonic Urca channels), which result in a double-peak structure in the temperature dependence of the bulk viscosity, which is in contrast to the bulk viscosity of $npe$ matter with a single peak at low densities.
+Thus, the bulk viscosity arises from two independent equilibration channels (\ie, electronic and muonic Urca channels), which results in a ``flattened" structure in the temperature dependence of the bulk viscosity, which is in contrast to the bulk viscosity of $npe$ matter with a single peak at low densities.
+The ``flattened" structure is clearly seen in the left panels of Figs.~\ref{fig:zeta_slow_temp_DDME2}, and \ref{fig:zeta_slow_temp_NL3}, the relevant bulk viscosity being shown by solid lines corresponding to $n_B/n_0=1$.
 The bulk viscosity of $npe\mu$ matter is higher than that of $npe$ matter by factors from 2.5 to 8 above the maximum temperature if the density is below the direct Urca threshold.
 Above the threshold, we find $\zeta\simeq 2\zeta_e$ below the maximum and $\zeta\lesssim \zeta_e$ above the maximum.

 Using the results of the bulk viscosity we estimate the bulk viscous damping times of density oscillations for frequencies $f=1$~kHz and $f=10$~kHz.
 The damping timescale has a minimum as a function of temperature between $5\leq T\leq 7$~MeV (DDME2 model) and $2\leq T\leq 5$~MeV (NL3 model) for various densities.